Sizwe780/azora-os/apps/staff-pwa/README.md

 ## Scenario Context

-This component is part of Scenario 1 for the Woolworths FY2025 demo, where customers earn WRewards coupons by engaging with the Voice Copilot for product recommendations, dietary preferences, and shopping assistance in the Apparel section.
+This component is part of Scenario 1 for the Retail Partner FY2025 demo, where customers earn WRewards coupons by engaging with the Voice Copilot for product recommendations, dietary preferences, and shopping assistance in the Apparel section.